Knocked Loose: 2013–2016: Formative year, demo and Pop Culture

 Knocked Loose was formed in June 2013 under the band name Manipulator by vocalist Bryan Garris, guitarist Isaac Hale, bassist Kevin Otten and drummer Dylan Isaacs.
 Except for Isaacs, the members had already played in the band Speaker together, with Jared Barron on drums.
 Shortly after announcing their debut show for July 26, they were contacted by a different band with the name Manipulator and decided to change their name to "Knocked Loose".
 The band's first song, titled "Manipulator", was released in August 2013.
 On October 24, Little Heart Records announced that they had signed Knocked Loose and the band released their next song, titled "The Have Nots", that same month.
 Both songs were released once more in October 2014 as 2013 Demo's.

-Their debut EP is titled Pop Culture and was released in 2014 on Little Heart Records.
+Their debut EP, titled Pop Culture, was released in 2014 on Little Heart Records.
 Knocked Loose also contributed the song "SS" to the Little Heart Records sampler I Would Have Waited an Eternity for This, which was released on that year's Warped Tour.
 The band spent most of their early years touring excessively through the United States.
 In 2015, they released a split with Damaged Goods on No Luck Records (and digitally via Little Heart).

 In the spring of 2016, Knocked Loose supported Counterparts on their headlining tour.
 Gideon & Expire also joined up as support.
 The band then supported The Acacia Strain on their 2016 Common Vision Tour, along with Oceano, Culture Killer and To the Wind.
 That fall, the band supported Stick to Your Guns on their Better Ash than Dust tour with Stray from the Path and Expire.